GDelCorso/ShedLight_UQ/README.md

 - **Deterministic Models Regression:** Full implementation of a DL model for regression
 - **Deterministic Models Regression:** Full implementation of a DL model for classification
 - **Autoencoder Reconstruction:** Full implementation of a DL convolutional autoencoder model for image compression
+- **Adaptive learning rates and early stopping criterion** Full implementation of custom learning rate scheduler and a patience module to define an early stopping criterion

 *TO-DO-LIST:*
-- Adaptive learning rates and early stopping criterion
 - Save and upload a pytorch model
 - Track epochs
 - Define cross validation strategies